abechtel31/Programming-Languages-Blog/Blog1.md

-# The Basics
-###  Introduction to functional programming with Haskell
+# Introduction to functional programming with Haskell

 * Introduction
 * Helpful links for learning